Fastlane-LLC/xpayoff-docs/source/index.html.md

 Below are the current list of messages that could be returned when we run into an issue gathering a payoff via our fulfillment center:

+- Lender would not release payoff information because:
+  - Lender would not release information over the phone number
+  - Need Full Member number
+  - Need Full Social Security Number
+  - Lender would not release to a third party
+  - Request needs to be sent by fax
 - Loan has been paid off
 - Loan could not be located with information given
 - Customer authorization required